Nashville-Public-Library/talklib/README.md

 FFmpeg and FFprobe should be two separate binaries.

 ### -Twilio
 [Twilio](https://www.twilio.com/) is used for SMS notifications.
 There is a [Twilio library for Python](https://www.twilio.com/docs/libraries/python).
 It is not in the Python standard library and needs to be installed via PIP (`pip install twilio`).
-Store the Twilio credentials in environment variables on the PCs, as shown in the script.

 See the "Usage" section below for how to disable Twilio.

 ### -Environment Variables
+Many global variables are declared in local environment variables, since they contain sensitive info we don't want exposed (EG on GitHub).

-Many items are stored in environment variables.
-Make sure to set all of these on your PC(s). (*TODO: make a list of these and add it here*)
+The entire list of these is in the ev.py file.
+Make sure to set all of these on your PC(s).
+They are case-sensitive!

-*An obvious improvement here would be to download the audio files for the RSS feeds in a more "Pythonic" fashion, IE not using Wget.*
+On Windows, run a search for 'environment variables' and you will see how to create/change them.

 ---
 ## Installation